The History and Anatomy of Clinch Covers

 Visit: PUBLIC TABLEAU: Art of the Clinch to view and interact with this presentation.

-Moench sampled 153 romance novel covers and 60 covers with stepbacks from her personal library and the Twitter feed of [another fantastic Twitter account to follow] @Artoftheclinch and recorded their cover/ stepback characteristics.
+Moench sampled 153 romance novel covers and 60 covers with stepbacks from her personal library and the Twitter feed of @Artoftheclinch–another must-follow Twitter account–and recorded their cover/ stepback characteristics.

 In the Colors of Clinch portion, she breaks down what colors were popular for covers during each decade.
 As you can guess, there weren’t many vivid colors in the early days.
 That all changed in the 1980s when the clinch came into its prime.